Financial-Times/tapper/README.md

   Tapper.http_path(conn.request_path)
 ])

+# NB because the server joined the trace, rather than starting it,
+# it must always start child spans for tracing anything it does,
+# rather than using the incoming span

-# call another service in a child span
+# call another service in a child span, now as a client
 id = Tapper.start_span(id, name: "fetch-details", annotations: [
     Tapper.http_path("/service/xx"),
     Tapper.http_host("a-service.com")